 - trouble breathing or swallowing

 - swelling of the lips, tongue, face

 - skin rash

-Skin rash may happen in people taking Ciprofloxacin even after only 1 dose.
-Stop taking Ciprofloxacin at the first sign of a skin rash and call your healthcare provider.
-Skin rash may be a sign of a more serious reaction to Ciprofloxacin.
+Skin rash may happen in people taking Ciprofloxacin tablets even after only 1 dose.
+Stop taking Ciprofloxacin tablets at the first sign of a skin rash and call your healthcare provider.
+Skin rash may be a sign of a more serious reaction to Ciprofloxacin tablets.

 - Liver damage (hepatotoxicity).
-Hepatotoxicity can happen in people who take Ciprofloxacin.
+Hepatotoxicity can happen in people who take Ciprofloxacin tablets.
 Call your healthcare provider right away if you have unexplained symptoms such as:

 - nausea or vomiting

 - abdominal pain or tenderness